 Which Is Better Nickel Or Brass?

-Nickel and Brass are both excellent metal choices to use.
-Brass is a golden yellow color, and Nickel is silver or almost grey.
+Nickel and brass are both excellent metal choices.
+Brass is a golden yellow, and Nickel is silver or almost grey.
 Both metals can be plated onto another metal or material, and brass can also be solid brass.

 Table of Contents